rushatgabhane/Due-Diligence/README.md

 ### Db

-We used MongoDB Free Tier (512MB), and for this mobile application we made use of two collections:
+We used MongoDB Free Tier (512MB) by following the instruction [here](https://docs.atlas.mongodb.com/tutorial/deploy-free-tier-cluster/), and for this mobile application we made use of two collections:

 - User: identity records of the users who are using Due Diligence
 - Histories: containing search history of the user